 However, THAI are notorious for last-minute equipment swaps, meaning that you should plan for the worst (i.e. that you could be on the old product) and hope for the best (an individual suite) or second best (A380).

-When Point Hacks team member flew THAI in September 2017, the Hong Kong to Bangkok was originally scheduled to be operated by the A380, then switched to the old 747 about a week before departure (according to the seat map), and then switched again to the new 747 the day before departure, which is the aircraft that eventually operated the flight.
+When Point Hacks team member Matt flew THAI in September 2017, the Hong Kong to Bangkok was originally scheduled to be operated by the A380, then switched to the old 747 about a week before departure (according to the seat map).
+After that, it switched again to the new 747 the day before departure, which is the aircraft that eventually operated the flight.

 For his Bangkok to Sydney leg, the aircraft always showed to be and did end up being operated by the new 747.

 THAI First Class cabin: seats & seatmap

 There are nine First Class seats on the new version of THAI’s Boeing 747 (you can see the single centre seat in Row 2):

 The seat is wide and was very comfortable for the nine-hour flight to Bangkok.